CFPB Acting Director Uejio And FTC Acting Chairwoman Slaughter Issue Joint Statement On Preventing Illegal Evictions

 - The purpose of the interview;

-- How to ensure applicants are treated consistently;
+- How to ensure candidates are treated consistently;

 - How to avoid bias in the hiring process;